KP On Way To Open Gateway For Carbon Credit Trade As Technical Feasibility Of Stock Near Completion - UrduPoint

 KP On Way To Open Gateway For Carbon Credit Trade As Technical Feasibility Of Stock Near Completion

-Khyber Pakhtunkhwa is heading towards opening gateway for national and international investors to channel finance towards carbon credit trade as the technical feasibility of carbon stocks in the province is near completio

-PESHAWAR, (UrduPoint / Pakistan Point News - 9th May, 2024) Khyber Pakhtunkhwa is heading towards opening gateway for national and international investors to channel finance towards carbon credit trade as the technical feasibility of carbon stocks in the province is near completion.
+PESHAWAR, (UrduPoint / Pakistan Point News - 10th May, 2024) Khyber Pakhtunkhwa (KP) is heading towards opening gateway for national and international investors to channel finance towards carbon credit trade as the technical feasibility of carbon stocks in the province is near completion.

 “The Forest Department of Khyber Pakhtunkhwa in cooperation of Sustainable Energy and Economic Development (SEED Pakistan) are working over preparation of a baseline survey of carbon stock of KP to attract carbon offset buyers and to create a gateway for national and international investors,” informed Mazhar Iqbal, Focal Person Reducing Deforestation and Degradation (REDD) plus Initiative.